Last Updated on April 15, 2021 by Tina

 The Dragon’s Back Hiking Trail is an 8.5km stretch of the 50km Hong Kong hiking trail that traverses Hong Kong Island through five country parks.
 It was named by TIME magazine in 2004 as the best urban hiking trail in Asia.

-To get to the starting point, take the MTR Island Line to Chai Wan and alight at Shau Kei Wan Station.
-Take the A3 exit and go to the bus terminus at Platform J, take Bus No. 9 and alight at To Tei Wan bus stop.
+To get to the starting point of Dragon’s Back Trail, take the MTR Island Line to Chai Wan and alight at Shau Kei Wan Station.
+Take the A3 exit and go to the bus terminus at Platform J. Then take Bus No. 9 and alight at To Tei Wan bus stop.
 The hiking trail starts right beside the bus stop.

 Hiking in Hong Kong is very different from the Philippines.
 In Hong Kong, there are no registration fees to hike and guides are not needed because the trails are well maintained and well signposted so you won’t get lost.
 I hiked alone and I never encountered any problem during the entire hike.
 It is also interesting to note that during my hike, I encountered children and older people (around 60 to 70 years old) hiking.